 "Learning that happens while multitasking cannot be generalized— and does not result in understanding or the ability to recall when needed." --The Maritz Institute

-The first and foremost step in any learning is to gain the attention of the learner.
+The first and foremost step in any learning process is to gain the attention of the learner.
 While a little distraction is good in some situations, during learning, it is important that the learner is single-mindedly focused.
 This is especially true when a person is trying to learn something new.
 Research has revealed that though it is physically possible to multitask, the efficiency and effectiveness or the time taken to complete a task gets impacted negatively during multitasking.

 In fact, Edward Hallowell, MD, Director of the Hallowell Center for Cognitive and Emotional Health has reiterated that true multitasking is only but a myth.
 Though we are inclined to believe that we are doing multiple things at the same time, it is nothing but a misconception.
 This is because the cerebral cortex in the brain can focus on only one thing at a time.
 What happens is that the mind shifts from one thing to the other very quickly and in the process, the effectiveness of both is lost.